alexismaster/ascii/readme.md

 ## Support

-The tool currently support png and jpg image.
+The tool only support png and jpg image.

 ## Why